Bundaberg Central, Queensland: Education

 Bundaberg Central State School is a government primary (Prep–6) school for boys and girls at 13 Crofton Street.
 In 2018, the school had an enrolment of 75 students with 6 teachers (5 full-time equivalent) and 11 non-teaching staff (7 full-time equivalent).

-St Joseph's Catholic Primary School is a Catholic primary (Prep–6) school for boys and girls at the corner Barolin and Woondooma Streets.
+St Joseph's Catholic Primary School is a Catholic primary (Prep–6) school for boys and girls at the corner of Barolin and Woondooma Streets.
 In 2018, the school had an enrolment of 162 students with 15 teachers (12 full-time equivalent) and 10 non-teaching staff (4 full-time equivalent).

-There is no government secondary school in Bundaberg Central.
+There are no government secondary schools in Bundaberg Central.
 The nearest government secondary school is Bundaberg State High School in neighbouring Bundaberg South to the south.

 Amenities

 The Bundaberg Regional Council operates a public library at 49 Woondooma Street.

 The Bundaberg branch of the Queensland Country Women's Association meets at the QCWA Hall at 15 Quay Street, Bundaberg Central.
 The Hinkler branch of the Queensland Country Women's Association meets at the McDonalds Central Bundaberg on the corner of Woongarra & Targo Street, Bundaberg Central.

 Christ Church Anglican is on the corner of Woongarra and Maryborough Streets.
 Services are conducted on five days each week.

 Bundaberg Uniting Church is at 34 Barolin Street.